covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-14-Wuhan-Union-Hospital-COVID-19-Treatment-Program.md

 ---
-title: 'The Wuhan Union Hospital Expert Who Recovered From COVID-19 Said That This Treatment Can Reduce The Severity And Mortality Rate of COVID-19!'
+title: 'The Wuhan Union Hospital Expert Who Recovered From COVID-19 Said That This Treatment Can Reduce The Severity And Mortality of COVID-19!'
 date: 2020-02-14
 publisher: MD Weekly
 publisher_url: https://mp.weixin.qq.com/s/4VSNfRnQUKCy_smB2cmHRQ